RainRat/nsfw-mini/README.md

 Hopefully you find the demo interesting, but I distribute the whole network in the hopes that programmers can use it in their own pipelines.
 Content distributors sometimes throw up their hands at posting user-generated content because they don't have any way to sift through everything and separate likely-SFW from likely-NSFW.

-A reminder that it isn't infalliable, and you shouldn't take punitive action based on the results.
+A reminder that it isn't infallible, and you shouldn't take punitive action based on the results.
 For instance your site might quarantine anything over 95% SFW until reviewed by a moderator, while 50% to 95% NSFW is let through and prioritized for moderators when available.
 If you have a use case where it doesn't seem to be catching on to your needs, contact me to discuss possibly training a custom model.